 Overall, studies reporting on qualitative allele burden have mainly evaluated the JAK2 V617F mutation, and have been heterogeneous in terms the disease definitions used, testing methods, sample type (bone marrow versus circulating blood cells), study design and patient ethnicity.
 As a result, the reports have been conflicting and inconclusive.
 Therefore the analytic and clinical validity, as well as the clinical utility of these quantitative assays has not been proven for any JAK2/MPL or CALR variant.

 CLINICAL PRACTICE GUIDELINES

 National Comprehensive Cancer Network (NCCN)

-In 2022, NCCN updated their clinical practice guidelines for Myeloproliferative Neoplasms (Version 3.2022) in adults.
-The guidelines state that their diagnostic criteria for MPNs are based on the 2017 WHO criteria (described below), requiring a combination of clinical, laboratory, cytogenetics and molecular tests.
+In 2024, NCCN updated their clinical practice guidelines for Myeloproliferative Neoplasms (Version 2.2024) in adults.2 The guidelines state the following: